 TV5Monde USA is offered through cable and satellite TV packages (pricing varies), as well as the “Juste French” package on Sling ($15/month).

 Basic cable and satellite channel WGN America has also premiered a Euro TV series in the US: the bilingual Swedish-English mystery-crime drama 100 Code, starring the late, great Michael Nyqvist.
 Whether the channel brings any more Euro TV shows to the US remains to be seen.

 IN THE UK

-Channel 4 jumped on the Euro TV bandwagon when it screened the hit French supernatural drama The Returned and Norwegian crime thriller Mammon.
-Then in 2015 the ad-supported public broadcaster premiered the Norwegian wartime thriller The Saboteurs (aka The Heavy Water War outside of the UK), French wartime drama Resistance (similar to The Saboteurs in that it is also based on true events), French crime thriller Witnesses, and the highly-anticipated Series 2 of The Returned.
+Channel 4, the ad-supported pubcaster, went Euro TV when it screened the French supernatural drama The Returned and Norwegian crime thriller Mammon several years ago, followed by the Norwegian wartime thriller The Saboteurs, French wartime drama Resistance, French crime thriller Witnesses, and Series 2 of The Returned in 2015.

 Video Streaming Services

-For information on where to watch specific Euro TV programs in the US and UK, visit the Euro TV Shows by Language pages.
+For information on where to watch Euro TV programs by language in the US and UK, visit the Euro TV Shows by Language pages.